What EMS programs are offered at Lone Star College-Montgomery?

 - EMT Course

-Certification/licensure is not automatic; the Texas Department of State Health Services (DSHS) and/or the National Registry of Emergency Medical Technicians (NREMT) administer all certification examinations upon completion of a DSHS recognized educational program.
+Certification/licensure is not automatic.
+The Texas Department of State Health Services (DSHS) and/or the National Registry of Emergency Medical Technicians (NREMT) administer all certification examinations upon completion of a DSHS recognized educational program.
 Completion of the LSC-Montgomery EMSP program does not guarantee eligibility for DSHS/NREMT certification/licensure.
 Criminal background checks are conducted by DSHS as part of the screening process.
-Candidates with concerns about their background should contact the Texas Department of State Health Services in Austin.
+Candidates with concerns about their background should contact the Texas Department of State Health Services in Austin, Texas.